Bank CEOs outline pandemic support; senators split on issues

-WASHINGTON (AP) — Eager to lay out their support for struggling consumers and small businesses in the pandemic, the CEOs of the six biggest U.S. banks went before Congress Wednesday.
-But lawmakers focused more keenly in a Senate hearing on the contentious social and political issues that are dividing the country.
+WASHINGTON (AP) — The CEOs of the six biggest U.S. banks went before Congress Wednesday, eager to lay out their support for struggling consumers and small businesses hard hit by the pandemic.

+But lawmakers focused more keenly in a Senate hearing on the contentious social and political issues dividing the country.

-Climate change, voting rights and racial inequity animated the debate and questioning of the executives in a hearing by the Senate Banking Committee, as Democrats demanded the Wall Street powerhouses do more to help struggling minority communities and Republicans warned against promoting social activism through banking practices.
+Climate change, voting rights and racial inequity animated the debate and questioning of the executives in a hearing by the Senate Banking Committee.
+Democrats demanded the Wall Street powerhouses do more to help struggling minority communities.
+Republicans warned against promoting social activism through banking practices.

-“Prove to us that you are going to use your positions to change the Wall Street system, make our economy work for everyone — not just CEOs and the wealthy.”

-Sen. Pat Toomey of Pennsylvania, the panel’s senior Republican, said the banking industry showed remarkable resilience during the pandemic recession.
-He echoed an idea with growing cultural currency among conservatives, voicing concern about growing pressure on banks “to embrace wokeism” and promote social activism through their policies.
+Sen. Pat Toomey of Pennsylvania, the panel’s senior Republican, said the banking industry showed remarkable resilience during the pandemic recession as he mounted a robust defense of capitalism.
+Toomey echoed an idea with growing cultural currency among conservatives, voicing concern about increased pressure on banks “to embrace wokeism” and promote social activism through their policies.

-“Thanks to capitalism, life is better for the vast majority of Americans than it has ever been,” Toomey said.

 The chief executives of JPMorgan Chase, Citigroup, Wells Fargo, Bank of America, Morgan Stanley and Goldman Sachs appeared via video for the hearing by the Senate panel, which will be followed by a House committee session on Thursday.

-The CEOs appeared as the U.S. economy is recovering from the pandemic recession.
-Big banks’ profits surged in the first three months of the year as the recovery took hold and they were able to release billions of dollars from their loan-loss reserves originally set aside in the early days of the pandemic last year.
+The CEOs appeared as the U.S. economy is recovering from the recession.
+Big banks’ profits surged in the first three months of the year as the recovery took hold.
+They were able to release billions of dollars from their loan-loss reserves originally set aside in the early days of the pandemic last year.

-Most of the banks’ relief measures were meant to be temporary and are now going away, and senators pushed the CEOs to promise they would not force anyone into foreclosure or bankruptcy resulting from pandemic hardship after the measures expired.
-Democratic senators also pushed hard on what banks are doing to increase diversity in their ranks, and to address systemic wealth inequality between Black and Latino households and white households.
+Most of the banks’ relief measures were meant to be temporary and are now going away.
+Senators pushed the CEOs to promise they would not force anyone into foreclosure or bankruptcy resulting from pandemic hardship after the measures expired.
+Democratic senators also pushed hard on what banks are doing to increase diversity in their ranks, and to address wealth inequality between Black and Latino households and white households.

 Challenged by Brown on the wide gulf between bank CEOs’ compensation and average employees’ pay, Dimon responded, “We’re very proud of the opportunities we give to all of our people.”